 Arapawa goats are curious, playful animals that need stimulation to prevent boredom and developing behavioural problems.
 Enrichment can be offered by providing: companions, different foods and new objects to investigate (e.g. tree stumps, logs, raised planks, large tyres, seesaws, wooden benches, etc.) and places to hide.

 Heat stress (ensure there is always shelter from the sun), nails, glass, plastic bags, toxic plants, old fencing and loose wire.
 Check for trees that have a V in the trunk … goats can get a leg, head or horns caught … remove the extra limb that makes the V.

 The Arapawa goat has an average life expectancy of 14 years.
-Like all goats, owners need to be mindful of their feet (keep hooves trim) and test regularly for worms.
-A healthy goat is alert, has a good appetite, glossy coat and bright eyes.
+Like all goats, owners need to be mindful of their feet (keep hooves trimmed) and test regularly for worms.
+A healthy goat is alert, has a good appetite, glossy coat and has bright eyes.
 If you think your goat is unwell, it probably is.
 If in doubt – ring your vet.

 Common signs your goat is sick (more symptoms and suggested remedies are in the free-to-download book) include: Not eating; weight loss, not getting up; listless, limping or staggering, coughing, runny nose or eyes, pale or grey eyelids or gums (Anaemia), a hot udder, isolating itself from the herd.